Generalized deformations and holomorphic Poisson cohomology of solvmanifolds: Introduction

-{\bf 2.
-Holomorphic poisson cohomology} Let $(M,J)$ be a compact complex manifold.
-A bi-vector field $\mu\in C^{\infty}(\bigwedge^{2}T_{1,0}M)$ is called holomorphic poisson if $\bar\partial \mu=0$ and $[\mu\bullet \mu]=0$.
-Let $\mu$ be a holomorphic poisson bi-vector field $\mu$ on $M$.
+Let $(M,J)$ be a compact complex manifold.
+A bi-vector field $\mu\in C^{\infty}(\bigwedge^{2}T_{1,0}M)$ is called holomorphic Poisson if $\bar\partial \mu=0$ and $[\mu\bullet \mu]=0$.
+Let $\mu$ be a holomorphic Poisson bi-vector field $\mu$ on $M$.
 Then we can define the cohomology determined by $\mu$ which is isomorphic to the Lie algebroid cohomology of generalized complex structure given by $\mu$ (see \cite{L-G}).
-Unlike real poisson cohomology, this cohomology is always finite dimensional (see \cite{L-G}).
-In this paper, by the results in DGAs of solvmanifolds, we show that the holomorphic poisson cohomologies of nilmanifolds and solvmanifolds are computed by some finite dimensional cochain complexes.
+Unlike real Poisson cohomology, this cohomology is always finite dimensional (see \cite{L-G}).
+Our results on DGAs can be applied to holomorphic Poisson cohomology on complex solvmanifolds in the above two classes, we can compute the holomorphic Poisson cohomology by explicit finite-dimensional complexes (Corollary \ref{posp}, \ref{popar}) By this result, we can find a remarkable example. (see Section \ref{nakho})

-{\bf 3.
-Weak mirror symmetry.} A pair of a complex manifold $(M,J) $ and a symplectic manifold $(N,\omega)$ is called a weak mirror pair if two DGAs $dG^{\ast}(M,J)$ and $dG^{\ast}(N,\omega)\otimes \C$ are quasi-isomorphic (\cite{Mer},\cite{Merdu}).
-We are interested in a pseudo-K\"ahler manifold $(M,\omega,J)$ such that "self mirror" occurs i.e. $(M,\omega)$ and $(M,J)$ is a weak mirror pair.
-Pseudo-K\"ahler nilmanifolds with self mirror have been found in \cite{P1}, \cite{CP} and \cite{CJP}.
-In this paper, we give classes of Pseudo-K\"ahler solvmanifolds with self mirror.